Hand pump: History

 First European depiction of a piston pump, by Taccola, c.1450.

 Irrigation is under way by pump-enabled extraction directly from the Gumti, seen in the background, in Comilla, Bangladesh.

 One sort of pump once common worldwide was a hand-powered water pump, or 'pitcher pump'.
 It was commonly installed over community water wells in the days before piped water supplies.

 In parts of Britain and Ireland, it was often called the parish pump.
-Though such community pumps are no longer common, people still used the expression parish pump to describe a place or forum where matters of local interest are discussed.
+Though such community pumps are no longer common, people still used the expression parish pump to describe a place or forum where matters of local interest are discussed, or parish pump politics for politics which prioritizes local issues.

 Because water from pitcher pumps is drawn directly from the soil, it is more prone to contamination.
 If such water is not filtered and purified, consumption of it might lead to gastrointestinal or other water-borne diseases.
 A notorious case is the 1854 Broad Street cholera outbreak.
 At the time it was not known how cholera was transmitted, but physician John Snow suspected contaminated water and had the handle of the public pump he suspected removed; the outbreak then subsided.

 Modern hand-operated community pumps are considered the most sustainable low-cost option for safe water supply in resource-poor settings, often in rural areas in developing countries.
 A hand pump opens access to deeper groundwater that is often not polluted and also improves the safety of a well by protecting the water source from contaminated buckets.
 Pumps such as the Afridev pump are designed to be cheap to build and install, and easy to maintain with simple parts.
 However, scarcity of spare parts for these types of pumps in some regions of Africa has diminished their utility for these areas.

 Types

 Suction and lift hand pumps

 Suction and lift are important considerations when pumping fluids.
 Suction is the vertical distance between the fluid to be pumped and the centre of the pump, while lift is the vertical distance between the pump and the delivery point.
-The depth from which a hand pump will suck is limited by atmospheric pressure to an operating depth of less than 7 meters.
+The depth from which a hand pump will suck is limited by atmospheric pressure to less than seven meters.
 The height to which a hand pump will lift is governed by the ability of the pump and the operator to lift the weight in the delivery pipe.
-Thus the same pump and operator will be able to achieve a greater lift with a smaller diameter pipe than they could with a larger diameter pipe.
+Thus the same pump and operator will be able to achieve a greater lift with a smaller-diameter pipe than they could with a larger-diameter pipe.

 In addition to their use in drawing water from shallow groundwater sources for water supplies, another version of the hand-powered suction pump, with low lift and high delivery, was developed in the later 19th century for use as a ship's bilge pump (for smaller coastal vessels) and as a building site contractor's pump.
 It was known as a deluge pump.
 One manufacturer who illustrated this product from the late 1880s onwards into the early 20th century was Goulds Manufacturing Co.